🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 A butterfly spread incorporates multiple strike prices, and can utilize either calls or puts.
 It also combines a bull and bear spread across four different options.

-An example would be a trader buying a call at a certain strike price, selling two more calls at a higher strike price, and then buying another call at yet an even higher strike price—of equal “distance,” or value, from the two central calls.
-This results in a cap on losses and gains, with the trader realizing gains depending on volatility levels of the underlying asset.
+An example would be a trader buying a call at a certain strike price, selling two more calls at a higher strike price, and then buying another call at yet an even higher strike price—of equal distance, or value, from the two central calls.
+This results in a cap on losses and gains, and the trader could realize gains depending on the volatility levels of the underlying asset.

 Box Spread Options

 A box spread option strategy involves a bear put and a bull call with identical strike prices and expiration dates.
-Under very specific circumstances, traders can use the strategy to create profitable arbitrage opportunities.
+Under very specific circumstances, traders employ box spreads when they are looking to capitalize on arbitrage opportunities.

 The Takeaway

-There are several different options spreads strategies that traders use to limit their losses and achieve potential gains based on their projections about the price of a specific asset.
-Options strategies can get complicated, but you don’t need to invest in derivatives in order to build a portfolio.
+There are several spread strategies for options trading that traders use to limit their losses and position themselves for potential gains based on their projections about the price of a specific asset.

 Photo credit: iStock/damircudic